Renater/SimpleScaleVM/docs/simplescalevm-in-depth.md

 ![autoscaling infrastructure](./autoscaling_infrastructure.png)

-The mechanism that is used to elect a new master relies on lexicographical order: when a master goes down, each scaler checks if its ID is the lowest among all healthy replicas to determine if it should become master.
+The mechanism that is used to elect a new master relies on lexicographical order: when a master goes down, each scaler checks if its internal address is the lowest among all healthy replicas to determine if it should become master.
 The following example illustrates this process:

 ![autoscaling master](./autoscaling_master.png)